 What is Keyword Ranking?

-It is a metric used to measure the visibility and performance of a website or web page in organic search results for a particular keyword.
+Keyword ranking is a metric used to measure the visibility and performance of a website or web page in organic search results for a particular keyword.
+It measures how high or low the website ranks for those keywords.

-For example, if a website ranks first for the keyword "best pizza in town," it means that the website appears at the top of the search results page when someone searches for that keyword.
+For example, if a website ranks first for the keyword "best pizza in town," it means that the website appears at the top of the SERP when someone searches for that keyword.

 How does it work?

-When a user enters a search query into a search engine like Google or Bing, the search engine analyzes the query and returns a list of web pages that are deemed most relevant to the query.
+When a user searches for a query, the search engine analyzes the query and returns a list of web pages that are deemed most relevant to it.

 To understand this concept, you have to know the parts of SERPs first:

-Typically, the first few search results on the page receive the most clicks and traffic, while pages that appear lower down receive less visibility and traffic.
+Usually, the first few search results at the top get the most clicks from people.
+Websites lower down on the results page get less traffic.

 To elaborate, the following is how the rankings are divided in SERPs: